codelast/raspberry-pi/README.md

 GPIO related applications on Raspberry Pi.
 ### gpio/led/blink
 Demonstrate how to blink the LED connected to the GPIO port on Raspberry Pi by using the WiringPi library.
+### gpio/led/input-control
+Demonstrate how to control a LED through a button(pressed or not).
 ### gpio/led/pwm
 Demonstrate how to control the brightness of a LED through PWM.